adrissh/jwt-auth-express-implementation/README.md

-JWT Authentication and Authorization Project
+🚀 JWT Authentication and Authorization

-This project implements authentication and authorization using JSON Web Token (JWT) without a database, using only arrays.
-The project also includes form validation to ensure that incoming data meets specified criteria.
+Welcome to the JWT Authentication and Authorization project!
+This project implements authentication and authorization using JSON Web Token (JWT) without a database, utilizing only arrays.
+Additionally, it includes form validation to ensure that incoming data meets the specified criteria.
+🎯 Key Features

+    🔐 User Authentication: Uses JWT for secure user authentication.
+    🔑 User Authorization: Checks user roles to access specific routes.
+    ✅ Form Validation: Ensures submitted data meets required criteria.